Cldwlkn13/balloonatics/README.md

     - When they click delete link
     - Then the print order is removed from the cart and the custom entity is removed from the database **When the user clicks on the little red trash can within the cart, the item is removed from the cart, deleted from the custom print orders in the db and the cart total is updated**

-##### US008 I want customers to be able to see the types of event package we offer, so they have a good idea of our capabilities
+##### US008 I want customers to be able to see the types of event package we offer, so they have a good idea of our capabilities &check;
     - Given a user has navigated to the events page
     - When the page loads
     - They can see examples the packages we offer